For-zenx/bookshop/README.md

 ### VueUse

 VueUse was essential to improving the performance and functionality of reusable components in the application.
-We used the following features:
+The following features were used:

 - onClickOutside: This function was used to manage the closing of modals when users click outside of them, thus improving the user experience.